 As I used my hands to toss the almonds with the glaze, the butter separated from the other ingredients even further.
 It was like the spices and sugar were seeking each other out, eager to huddle together for refuge from the butter and almonds.
 Eventually, I had buttery almonds and a huge, Play-Doh-like lump of spices in the middle of the pan.

-Four years ago, I would have panicked.
-I would have thrown it all out, cried, and never made roasted almonds again.
-As it was, I still needed to call in reinforcements to know how to proceed, but I was pretty sure all was not lost.
+I called in reinforcements to know how to proceed.
 D is a lot better than I am at rescuing that which threatens to be lost, so he helped me redirect this project, suggested a spice mixture, and even suggested an explanation that made this strange paste failure not my fault.
 (Yes!)

 Instead of the original recipe, I wound up with something radically different, but still complex and delicious.
 And now you all know that what happens on this blog isn’t magic, or even talent.
 It’s success, over and over again, snatched from the jaws of defeat.